learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 // answer here //

-### Regularization and Optimization of Neural Networks
+## Regularization and Optimization of Neural Networks

-These datasets are created using SKLearn, and should be improved.
-Although changing the number of nodes and layers may improve the models, focus on regularization in the first dataset, and gradient descent in the second.
+Now you're going to train full neural networks on a _small_ set of data.
+It is a binary classification problem in which you need to identify whether or not a dot will belong to the teal or orange class.

 ```python